-The goals of the new working group are to make concrete progress on ideas develop at the 2017 Think Tank and 2018 discussions.
+The goals of the working group are to make concrete progress on ideas develop at the 2017 Think Tank and 2018 discussions.
 LACOL members are invited to join the group; reach out for more information!

 - Group members include faculty, librarians, technologists, instructional designers.